 - Students may request up to two 100-, 200- or 300- level History Department courses into which they will be placed before the general registration period begins, contingent upon the course's enrollment cap.
-Students must fill out the preregistration form and return it to Terrie Miller in Muller 424 by Tuesday, March 21 at 1 p.m.
+Students must fill out the preregistration form and return it to Terrie Miller in Muller 424 on Tuesday, October 24, 2017 by 10:00 a.m.

 - Students may sign up for one 400-level course but must specify the course and get the tutorial or seminar instructor's signature before turning in the form.
-Students without instructor approval will not be allowed to preregister for a seminar or tutorial.
+Students without instructor approval will not be allowed to pre-register for a seminar or tutorial.
 Students are not pre-registered into 400-level courses.
 Instead, students who turn in signed forms have their seats reserved by the lifting of the "instruction permission required" restriction.
-Then, during registration (April 4-13), students will be able to add that class in Homer.
+Then, during registration (November 7th - 16th), students will be able to add that class in Homer.

 - The pre-registration process CANNOT be used to override time conflicts, course capacities, or financial or medical holds.